Well it seems to have come around quickly, but time for another review of the year on Got A Ukulele.

 July seemed to be a month of reviews with me taking a look at Living Water Strings, the Risa Uke-Solid electric ukulele and the new Uke Leash guitar style strap.

-Our band the N'Ukes set their sights further afield joining the Chester Ukulele Players at their 2 day Buskulele, all for charity around the streets of Chester.
+Our band the N'Ukes set their sights further afield joining a busk - all for charity around the streets of Chester.

 |N'Ukes rocking Chester|

 August started with a review of the Islander MST-4 Tenor - part of the budget line of ukes by Kanile'a, together with me revisiting the Fluke for a long term update.

 This month saw the sad loss of Neil Armstrong a lover of the ukulele too.

 I took a look at one of the cheapest ukuleles I have ever come across, plus Lisa Hannigan (just because!)

 September started with a look at the Martin T1K Tenor Ukulele - a fine fine instrument.

 It was also an extremely busy month for our group, the N'Ukes, welcoming Richard G on his trip to the UK, playing a charity gig for Macmillan Cancer Care and then hosting the N'Ukefest weekender in Cheshire at which we were joined by so many ukulele players, including the fine guys from Chonkinfeckle.

 October allowed me to catch up with friend Ken Middleton and interview him for the site - a gentleman and wise sage on all things ukulele.

 I also shared my thoughts on accompanying the ukulele and took an in depth look at the highly recommended Ohana SK-25 soprano.